 On our date nights, we try and look nicer than we usually do.
 We pick out a nice place to eat, where we normally wouldn’t go day in and day out.
 And we don’t worry about the day to day issues of life.
 There’s no talk about obligations and duties, it’s all a nice environment that takes us out of the routine.
 Date night doesn’t have to mean going out though.
 We also have date nights in.
 You can’t go wrong with Netflix, a nice takeaway, and some snuggling on the duvet.

 Multitask and Make The Best of Your Time Together

 The other half and I have our set routines in England.
 As I mentioned before, we see the kiddos every other weekend and with us living in the North West and them living in the South, well, we have amassed quite a lot of miles.
 Since we have our routine down pat, our driving time has become a bit of a free for all safe space.
 We love our quality time in the car.
 We sing, we talk about life, we share our aspirations and open up our hearts and souls, we have family meetings; basically, we do it all.

 Our car time could have easily become a drag since we drive quite a far distance quite often, but no, we have made the conscious decision of making the best of whatever time we have and for us, the car time has become quite important.
 It’s a way to reconnect and a way to truly nurture our love by spending quality time together despite the location.

 Making Time For Lovemaking

-Finding time to nurture your relationship is so important and there’s no one size fits all approach.
+Finding time to nurture relationships is so important and there’s no one size fits all approach.
 It’s all about making the best of your circumstances and elevating your relationship to the level it should be at if it’s not there already.
-What are your tips to find time to nurture your relationship?
+What are your tips to find time to nurture relationships?

 Pin me for later!